-The Monastery of Ostrog is one of the most famous Christian Monasteries.
+The Monastery of Ostrog is one of the amazing christian Monasteries in the world.
 It is a Serbian Orthodox monastery.
 Dedicated to Saint Basil of Ostrog, the Monastery is the most important pilgrimage place in Montenegro.
 It is founded in the 17th century.
 After a fire which had destroyed the major part of the complex, it got its present-day look in 1923-1926.
 It is believed that by praying here, one can be cured from incurable disease and other difficulties of life.

 7. Kiev Pechersk Lavra

 Kiev Pechersk Lavrais is a historic Orthodox Christian monastery in Kiev, Ukraine.
 It is also known as the Kiev Monastery of the Caves.
-The Lavra has been a preeminent center of the Eastern Orthodox Christianity in Eastern Europe since its foundation as the cave monastery in 1015.
-It is one of the seven wonders of Ukraine.
+The Lavra has been a preeminent centre of the Eastern Orthodox Christianity in Eastern Europe since its foundation as the cave monastery in 1015.
+It is one of the seven wonders of Ukraine and popular tourist attraction as being one of the famous ancient Roman monuments.
 It contains numerous architectural monuments; the Great Lavra Belltower, the notable feature of the Kiev skyline, cathedrals, underground cave systems and strong stone fortification walls.

 6. Gelati Monastery

 The Monastery of Gelati is a monastic complex in western Georgia.
-It is one of the most famous Christian Monasteries in the world.
+It is one of the most famous and oldest Monasteries in the world.
 It contains the 11th-century Church of the Virgin founded by the King of Georgia David and the 13th-century churches of St George and St Nicholas.
-The Gelati Monastery was one of the main cultural and intellectual centers in Georgia for a long time.
+The Gelati Monastery was considered one of the main cultural and intellectual centres in Georgia for a long time.